Felzow47/DIUFF/README.md

 ## Limitations/bugs
 * Only files ending jpg, gif or png are uploaded.
-* if the folder does't exist the bot won't add in the .json file
+* if the folder does't exist the bot won't add in the .json file.

 ## Troubleshooting